Ladvien/ladvien.github.io/_posts/2020/2020-07-11-python-serial-terminal-with-arduino-and-bleak.md

 * Although Bleak is multi-OS library, Windows support is still rough
 * PC operating systems suck at BLE
 * Bleak is asynchronous; in Python, this means a bit more complexity
+* The code provided is a proof-of-concept; it should be improved before use

 Ok, all warnings stated, let's jump in.